fazilm-ai/pipeline/README.md

 ## How to Run Remotely (AWS EC2)

-Before running the pipeline on AWS EC2, you need to set up your EC2 instance and install Docker.
-Follow the steps below to get your EC2 instance ready:
+Before running the pipeline on AWS EC2, to set up the EC2 instance and install Docker.
+Follow the steps below to get the EC2 instance ready:

-1. **SSH into your EC2 instance**:
+1. **SSH into EC2 instance**:
     ```bash
-    ssh ubuntu@<your-ec2-public-ip>
+    ssh ubuntu@<ec2-public-ip>
     ```

 2. **Install Docker and Docker Compose**: